On this page:

 Certification is required to work in this trade.
 This means that you must either be a registered apprentice working under the guidance of a certified journeyperson or be a certified journeyperson yourself.

-Electricians are usually self-motivated, can work alone or alongside a team and enjoy helping people.
-If you enjoy problem-solving and working with your hands, you'll excel in this line of work.
+Electricians are usually motivated.
+They can work alone or alongside a team.
+They typically enjoy helping people.
+If you enjoy problem-solving and working with your hands, you'll do well in this line of work.

 To succeed in this trade, you should: